hnryjmes/effective-testing-rspec3/README.md

 Chapter 1 - Getting Started With RSpec

 * How to install RSpec and write your first spec / How to organize your specifications using describe and it / How to verify desired outcomes with expect / How to interpret test failures / How to keep your specs free of repeated setup code

+* Effectiveness.
+Do the benefits of writing the test outweigh the costs?

+* First spec